Parallel Pipeline configuration#

 The parsl.Config object

-This parsl configuration is ultimately read into a parsl.Config
+This Parsl configuration is ultimately read into a parsl.Config

 object internally in QIIME 2.